Results Driven Accountability (RDA)

 4. Protects children and families

-5. Differentiated incentives and supports to states
+5. Differentiated incentives and support to states

 7. Responsive to needs

-Additional OSEP resources can be located here.
+Additional OSEP resources can be located on the U.S. Department of Education RDA website.